Natural Help for Hay Fever

-Wow – what a great Early May Bank Holiday weekend we just had!
-Loads of time spent outdoors in the sunshine – what could be better?
+Nothing is better than loads of time spend in the sunshine outdoors!
 Unless of course you suffer with hay fever – then it may not have been quite so wonderful.

 As everyone starts mowing their lawn and the trees break out with blossom, the hay fever sufferer finds their eyes starting to become red and swollen, their throat tickling and most often their nose streaming.
 As these symptoms hit, we are tempted to reach for the anti-histamines to try and suppress the symptoms – but these bring their own issues.
 Some cause drowsiness, others you should not drink alcohol with.
 This can mean missing out on one of the other great joys of summer – a glass of something alcoholic in the sun with friends!
 It can also, more seriously, mean that those going through exams at this time of year must choose between feeling drowsy or suffering with hay fever symptoms, whilst trying to perform academically.